How does sarizotan work?

-Breathing problems are common in Rett syndrome patients, who can experience shallow breathing, hyperventilation (breathing too fast), breath-holding (taking a breath and failing to let it out), swallowing air, or apnea (failing to take breaths after exhalation).
-These episodes are involuntary and may cause dizziness, reduce mental focus and coordination, and interfere with basic tasks such as eating and drinking.
+Breathing problems are common in Rett syndrome.
+Patients may experience shallow breathing, hyperventilation (rapid and deep breathing), breath-holding (taking a breath and failing to let it out), swallowing air, or apnea (failing to take breaths after exhalation).
+These episodes are involuntary and can cause dizziness, and they can affect mental focus and coordination.
+They may also interfere with such basic tasks as eating and drinking.

-Studies in Rett syndrome patients have shown deficits in the amount of serotonin and other critical chemical messengers in the brain that transmit neuronal messages.
+Studies in Rett syndrome patients have shown deficits in the amount of serotonin and other critical chemical messengers of the brain that transmit neuronal messages.

-Sarizotan is a chemical compound that binds to serotonin (5-HT1A) and dopamine (D2-like) receptors in brain cells.
-It has been shown to make up for the deficits in serotonin levels in the brain and restore normal breathing.
+Sarizotan is a chemical compound that binds to serotonin and dopamine receptors in brain cells.
+Working with mouse models, researchers found that sarizotan can make up for the deficits in serotonin levels in the brain and restore normal breathing.
 They used three different mouse models of Rett syndrome, and showed that sarizotan reduced apnea by about 75% to 80%.
 It also corrected irregular breathing patterns.

 Sarizotan in clinical trials

 Newron Pharmaceuticals sponsored the STARS study based on the positive results in these preclinical animal studies.
-This trial, a Phase 2 randomized, double-blind, placebo-controlled clinical trial (NCT02790034) called the STARS study at multiple centers in the U.S., the U.K., Italy, India, and Australia to evaluate the efficacy, safety, and tolerability of sarizotan in patients with Rett syndrome who experience respiratory symptoms.
+This trial, a Phase 2 randomized, double-blind study at multiple centers in the U.S., the U.K., Italy, India, and Australia, aimed to evaluate the efficacy, safety, and tolerability of sarizotan in Rett patients with respiratory symptoms.

-Sarizotan received orphan drug designation for the treatment of Rett syndrome in the U.S. and the E.U. in 2015.
+Sarizotan was designated orphan drug as a potential treatment of Rett syndrome in the U.S. and the European Union in 2015.

 Rett Syndrome News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.